I'm a provider

 Please wait while you are redirected.

 Alpha-1 antitrypsin deficiency (AATD) is an autosomal recessive genetic disorder that results in decreased production of the alpha-1 antitrypsin (AAT) protein, or production of abnormal types of the protein that are functionally deficient.
 Individuals with AATD, especially smokers, have an increased risk of lung and liver disease.
 Tests are available to measure serum AAT levels and for AAT protein variant phenotyping.
 Genetic testing is also available to detect the most common mutations associated with AATD.
 This policy addresses the following category of genetic testing: (1) diagnostic testing of an individual’s germline to benefit the individual and (2) testing an asymptomatic individual to determine future risk of disease.

 Alpha-1 antitrypsin deficiency (AATD) is an autosomal recessive genetic disorder that results in decreased production of the alpha-1 antitrypsin (AAT) protein, or production of abnormal types of the protein that are functionally deficient.
 Data from screening studies have found the prevalence of AATD in the United States to be between 1 in 2,857 and 1 in 5,097 individuals respectively.

 AAT is an acute phase glycoprotein, synthesized primarily in the liver and secreted into the bloodstream.
 One of the primary functions of the AAT protein is to protect the lungs from damage by the enzyme elastase.
-Elastase, part of the normal response to injury and inflammation, breaks down proteins but can also break down and damage lung tissue if its action is not regulated by AAT.
+Elastase, part of the normal response to injury and inflammation, breaks down proteins and can damage lung tissue if its action is not regulated by AAT.
 Individuals with AAT deficiency thus have an increased risk of lung disease.